nickbloom/pushoveR/README.md

 # pushoveR: Send pushover notifications from R

 This is an R package that lets you send [Pushover](https://pushover.net) notifications from `R`.
-It's inspired by [this package by Dirk Eddelbuettel
-](http://dirk.eddelbuettel.com/code/rpushbullet.html), but uses Pushover to avoid using a Google account.
+It's inspired by [this package by Dirk Eddelbuettel](http://dirk.eddelbuettel.com/code/rpushbullet.html), but uses Pushover to avoid using a Google account.
 To use it, you'll need.

 1. A Pushover account (which gets you a user key)
 2. A Pushover API key